sf-wdi-24/modules/week-02-ajax-and-js-objects/day-02/module-02/readme.md

 #### Handling Success & Failure

 We can't guarantee that our API will respond or that it will respond quickly enough.
-In these, cases the AJAX request will fail or throw an error.
+In these cases, the AJAX request will fail or throw an error.
 Using the `jquery.get()` shorthand, we can handle these eventualities by "chaining" additional event-listeners to our initial request:

 ```js
 var url = 'https://api.spotify.com/v1/artists/1jTAvg7eLZQFonjWIXHiiT';